 The opportunity to compete in poetry slams nationally in 2010 and 2011 narrowly escaped Najah’s grasp.
 In 2012, she renewed her adventures on stage, performing at Oklahoma City’s Natural Hair Meetup Day in late spring; before rapper Jabee at the Norman Music Festival; and in her first solo show in summer at Urban Roots, called “The Risk to Bloom.”
 Her first self-published poetry book went on sale in March 2014, carrying the same title.

 In 2015, Najah wrote the poem “Black Future” for her friend, hip hop artist Jabee, who turned the poem into an album: “In the Black Future There’s a Place So Dangerously Absurd.”
 The outtakes, or B sides, of that album were titled “Juneteenth” and released on that day 2016.
 The official album released in August of the same year.

-Currently, Najah is working on a master of arts degree in literature, some social media- and poetry-enhanced secondary curriculum, her video podcast “The Truly Beautiful and Inspired Teacher,” and eventually a second book of poems.
+Najah has just completed a master of arts degree in literature.
+Currently she is working on publishing poems.
 She is attempting to find and maintain the wonder and the transcendence of the language arts, studying Black authors and aesthetic trends in writing by Black and Latinx folx.